Agile-IoT/agile-dummy-protocol/README.md

 # agile-dummy-protocol
-Dummy Java Protocol Implementation for AGILE Gateway
+A dummy java protocol implementation for AGILE gateway